 “I love Liquid Metal,” Adler says, of the channel featuring Gun Shy Assassin’s own Zeena Koda.
 “Jose Mangin is a good buddy of mine.
 He’s the best dude in the world.
 He’s the new heavy metal ambassador.”

 And with that, I let Chris go live his life again for another two weeks.
 Check back for more Adler Chatter soon.

-Chris Adler is the drummer for Grammy-nominated metal band Lamb of God and the author of the book “The Making of Lamb of God’s New American Gospel,” a comprehensive behind-the-scenes narrative book detailing the early days of Lamb of God and the writing and recording of their New American Gospel LP.
-Anything else you need to know about Chris Adler, you can find at his web site, Chris-Adler.com.
+Chris Adler is the drummer for Grammy-nominated metal band Lamb of God and the author of the forthcoming book “The Making of Lamb of God’s New American Gospel,” a comprehensive behind-the-scenes narrative book detailing the early days of Lamb of God and the writing and recording of their New American Gospel LP.
+This spring, Chris will embark on a clinic tour called the ”A Throne With A View Tour” and dates for that trek can be found here.
+Anything else you need to know about Chris Adler you can find at his web site, Chris-Adler.com.

 If you enjoyed this post, please consider leaving a comment or subscribing to the RSS feed to have future articles delivered to your feed reader.